fruzsinaagocs/oscode/pyoscode/docs/source/introduction.rst

    python setup.py install --user

 You can then import ``pyoscode`` from anywhere.
-Omit the ``--user`` option if you wish to install in a virtual environment.
+Omit the ``--user`` option if you wish to install globally or in a virtual environment.
 If you have any difficulties, check out the FAQs_ section below.

-You can check that things are working by running
+You can check that things are working by running `tests/` (also ran by Travis continuous integration):

 .. code:: bash